 3.5.2 Conference site

-When conference sites are created, the site owner must be asked if this is an annual conference, or a one-off conference.
+When conference sites are created, the site owner will be asked if this is an annual conference or a one-off conference.
 The lifespan of a site will depend on which of these options is selected.

 One-off conferences will be treated as events, and the conference website will be archived six months after the last day of the conference.